top of page

 Experienced - Pragmatic - Effective - Progressive

 Melissa Link was born in southeast Washington, DC in the hospital where her mother worked as a nurse for over 30 years.
-She is a descendent of Irish and Lithuanian immigrants, Tennesee & West Virginia hill people, and multiple generations of Pittsburgh steel workers.
-She grew up in southern Prince George's County, Maryland where she graduated from Frederick Douglass High School in 1988.
-Her maternal grandparents met while serving in the US Navy during WWII, her paternal grandfather was a survivor of the USS Wasp, sunk by a Japanese kamikaze submarine in the South Pacific in WWII, and her parents met while serving as Naval communications officers stateside during the Vietnam War.
-Melissa continues to spend summer vacations on her great-grandfather's farm property in rural Massachusetts, once a stop on the Underground Railroad.
+She is a descendent of Irish immigrants who settled in Brooklyn, NY and Lithuanian immigrant steel mill workers who settled outside of Pittsburgh, PA ,as well as Tennesee & West Virginia hill people.
+Her maternal grandparents met while serving in the US Navy during WWII, her paternal grandfather served in the South Pacific during WWII, and her parents met as Naval communications officers serving stateside during the Vietnam War.
+Melissa grew up in southern Prince George's County, Maryland where she graduated from Frederick Douglass High School in 1988.
+She was a football statistician, member of the swim team, editor of the literary magazine, and member of the National Honor Society.
+Melissa still pays summer visits to her great-grandfather's former farm property in rural western Massachusetts, once a stop on the Underground Railroad.
 This background drives her passion for socio-economic justice, racial equality, environmental protection, historic preservation, and a patriotic defense of democracy.

-Melissa graduated from East Carolina University, and arrived in Athens as an art history graduate student in 1993.
-She is a longtime supporter of the arts & music scene, neighborhood activist, & environmental activist.
-She works in the UGA Department of Philosophy as a communications specialist & managing editor of an environmental ethics journal.
-She has lived in the Boulevard neighborhood since 2002 and is married to a high school English teacher who works in a neighboring county school district.
+Melissa graduated from East Carolina University, arriving in Athens as an art history graduate student in 1993.
+She quickly became involved in the Athens community as a volunteer at the Lyndon House Arts Center, organizer of the Human Rights Festival, board member of the Athens Area Arts Council, AthFest Arts organizer, Cultural Affairs Commission member, Georgia Climate Change Coalition, Boulevard Neighborhood Association, & Boulevard Gardening Club.
+She has worked as an arts, music, & features writer for Flagpole magazine, the Athens Banner-Herald, & other publications.
+She is a longtime supporter of the Athens arts & music scene, and neighborhood & environmental activist with a keen interesting planning & zoning.
+She is a communications specialist with UGA's Department of Philosophy & managing editor of an environmental ethics journal.
+She has lived in the Boulevard neighborhood since 2002 and is married to a high school English teacher who works in a neighboring county public school district.

 bottom of page